LilyAsFlora/Ririi/README.md

 ### Word Order

-Generally, Rirī uses the SVO (Subject-Object-Verb) word order.
+Generally, Rirī uses a default word order of SVO (subject-verb-object).
 This may be changed for poetic effect.
+Possessors and adjectives may come before or after the noun they modify, whereas adpositions usually precede.

-_Ema vidum wariua._
+_Ema vidum mam wariua._
-She saw the demonstration.
+She saw the small sign.

-_Wariau vidum ema._
+_Waruia mam vidum ema._
-The demonstration saw she.
+_lit._ The sign small saw she. (same meaning as above)

 ## Grammar

+### Plurality

+Singular nouns are unmarked.
+Plurals are marked with suffixes -i or -ī, depending on the noun's ending.

+- If the noun ends with a consonant, the suffix -i is appended
+- If the noun ends with a vowel, the vowel is replaced with the suffix -i
+- If the noun ends with -i, it is replaced with the suffix -ī

+_Sa rīum shosen._
+I read (a) poem (out loud).

+_Sa rīum shoseni._
+I read poems (out loud).

 ## Writing System